PostHog/posthog.com/contents/blog/new-pricing.md

   classes="rounded"
 />

-And we continue to offer the most generous, feature complete free tier of any analytics tool.
+And we continue to offer the most generous, feature-complete free tier of any analytics tool.

 The table below is a side-by-side comparison of our new base event pricing, and pricing for events with person profiles enabled.

+Base events and person profiles combined cost the same as our previous per event pricing.

 | **Monthly events** | **New base event price** | **Base events + person profiles** | **Percentage diff.** |
 |--------------------|--------------------------|-----------------------------------|----------------|